Geological Survey Program

 Earthquakes, Sinkholes, Landslides and Abandoned Mines

-The department’s Division of Geology and Land Survey provides technical assistance to the citizens of Missouri by evaluating the causes and repercussions of landslide development and sinkhole and mine collapse.
+The department’s Missouri Geological Survey provides technical assistance to the citizens of Missouri by evaluating the causes and repercussions of landslide development and sinkhole and mine collapse.
 Staff perform visual reconnaissance to determine if collapse or landslide is attributed to a natural karst feature or is associated with the failure of a man-made feature.

 Visit our Earthquakes in Missouri page for more information abour earthquakes in Missouri.